-Lorrie Wong, PhD, RN, CHSE-A
+Lorrie Wong, PhD, RN, CHSE-A, FAAN

-School of Nursing and Dental Hygiene
+Nancy Atmospera-Walch School of Nursing

 University of Hawaii at Manoa

-2528 McCarthy Mall, Webster Hall 307
+2528 McCarthy Mall, Webster Hall 402A

 Honolulu, HI 96822

-On December 18, 2012, Dr. Lorrie Wong earned her Certified Healthcare Simulation Educator (CHSE)* credential, becoming the first person in Hawaiʻi to hold this internationally recognized professional designation.
+On December 18, 2012, Dr. Lorrie Wong earned her Certified Healthcare Simulation Educator (CHSE)* credential, becoming the first person in Hawaii to hold this internationally recognized professional designation.

 At the February 2014 International Meeting on Simulation in Healthcare (IMSH) in San Francisco, Dr. Wong was one of just 16 simulation educators world-wide to be awarded the Certified Healthcare Simulation Educator-Advanced (CHSE-A)** certification.

-Today Dr. Wong continues her efforts to help advance the field of healthcare simulation, and promote excellence in nursing education for students and professionals alike, at the University of Hawaiʻi at Mānoa and beyond.
+Today Dr. Wong continues her efforts to help advance the field of healthcare simulation, interprofessional education and promote excellence in nursing education for students and professionals alike, at the University of Hawaii at Manoa and internationally across the Pacific.

-* The Certified Healthcare Simulation Educator (CHSE) from the Society for Simulation in Healthcare [www.ssih.org] is the internationally recognized professional certification for individuals involved with simulation-based learning.
+* The Certified Healthcare Simulation Educator (CHSE) from the Society for Simulation in Healthcare is the internationally recognized professional certification for individuals involved with simulation-based learning.
 The certification indicates that the individual has expertise in the area of healthcare simulation education for undergraduates, graduates, allied health, and healthcare practitioners.